atulvinod01/DecentralizedWebAuthentication/README.md

 - **Flask Web Application**: A simple yet powerful backend built with Flask to handle requests and serve the frontend.
 - **Smart Contract Interaction**: Implements smart contracts for managing authentication logic.
 - **Decentralized File Storage**: Allows users to upload and retrieve files using IPFS, providing decentralized storage solutions.
+- **Machine Learning Integration for Security Vulnerability Detection**: Incorporates a Random Forest-based machine learning model to analyze and predict security vulnerabilities from event logs, enhancing the system's overall security posture.

 ## Prerequisites